Jack1021ohoh/Time-Series-Practice/README.md

 ---
 ### Description
-This is an exercise related to time series analysis.
-I used daily traffic and air passengers for this analysis.
+This exercise focuses on time series analysis using daily traffic and air passenger data.
+The project involved examining and modeling these time series to gain insights and make forecasts based on the historical patterns observed in the data.

 ---
 ### Built With